anilvenu/irp-notebook-framework/workspace/tests/irp_integration/README.md

 ### Environment Variables

-These tests automatically load environment variables from the `.env` file in the project root.
+These tests automatically load environment variables from the `.env.test` file in the project root.
 The required variables are:

 ```bash
 RISK_MODELER_BASE_URL=https://api-euw1.rms-ppe.com